 The Costs of Boat Ownership

 The costs of boat ownership vary dramatically, and various factors attribute to the gaps.
 It’s hard, then, to answer a question like – “how much will it cost to buy my first boat?”.
-Many first-time sailboat owners end up in a used vessel for under $20k.
-Others choose to buy new from a dealership or manufacturer, easily driving costs into the 6-figure range.
+Many first time boat buyers end up buying a used boat for under $20k.
+Others opt for buying a new boat from a dealership or manufacturer, easily driving costs into the 6-figure range.
 For high-end luxury yachts, prices can rise well into the millions of dollars.

 One of the first costs for any boat owner is storage and mooring fees.
 If you live in a part of the world prone to cold, wet winters, you’ll need to find an indoor storage facility for the season.
 Indoor storage costs vary, but depending on the size of your vessel and the location, costs range between $1k and $10k per year.
 Mooring fees and slips at a marina can cost you an additional $1k to $20k per year – depending on location and price per foot.